 MAke fashion fair

-Like many people, we became brutally aware of the problems in the fast fashion world in 2013 with the collapse of Rana Plaza in Bangladesh.
+We became brutally aware of the problems in the fast fashion world in 2013 with the collapse of Rana Plaza in Bangladesh.
 In one day, 1,134 lives were lost and over 2500 people were injured.
 Why?

 Our desire in the West for lots of clothing at very cheap prices comes with a very real and very large environmental cost but that pales in comparison to the social cost needed to produce these garments.